Dakcser/WirelessMeasurement/README.md

 1. Open your terminal or Anaconda Prompt.

 2. Activate your Conda environment using the command conda activate your_env_name.
-If you don't have an environment set up, you can create one using the command 'conda create --name your_env_name'.
+If you don't have an environment set up, you can create one and install the required packages by using command 'conda create --name your_env_name --file requirements.txt'.

 3. Use the 'conda install' command to install the desired library.
 For example, to install NumPy, use the command conda install numpy.